You know what my favorite part of making baked teriyaki tofu is? The homemade vegan teriyaki sauce sweetened with coconut sugar.

 - 2 cloves garlic, minced

-- 1 Tablespoon cornstarch, (or substitute arrowroot powder)
+- 1 Tablespoon cornstarch, (or substitute arrowroot powder or potato starch)

 Instructions